If you are looking for an easy-to-grow herb, sage is such a good choice.

 Scientific name: Salvia nemorosa

-Woodland sage is often used for medicinal purposes.
-It has been known to treat nervousness, vomiting, and diarrhea.
-The leaves are also used for teas in some cultures as a remedy for colds, coughs, and fevers.
+Woodland sage is frequently used for medicinal purposes and is used to treat nervousness, vomiting, and diarrhea.
+The leaves can be added to teas as a remedy for colds, coughs, and fevers.

 Disease & Pest Control

 An easy way to check for spider mites is to take a few leaves and shake them over a piece of paper.
-If any tiny bugs fall off the plant, then it is likely that there are spider mites present as well.
+If any tiny bugs fall off the plant, you probably have a spider mite problem.

-Are there any diseases that would affect my sage plants?
+Are there any diseases that can affect my sage plants?